Laplace's approximation

 for the approximate posterior over $\theta$ and the approximate log marginal likelihood respectively.
-In the special case of Bayesian linear regression with a Gaussian prior, the approximation is exact.

 The main weaknesses of Laplace's approximation are that it is symmetric around the mode and that it is very local: the entire approximation is derived from properties at a single point of the target density.
 Laplace's method is widely used and was pioneered in the context of neural networks by David MacKay, and for Gaussian processes by Williams and Barber.